 If you are looking to improve your vocabulary, I wrote a whole article that I encourage you to read: 11 Best FREE Apps to Learn English Vocabulary

 It is almost impossible to spend a day without using English and maths skills.
 With a good knowledge of English and maths, you can have more control over your finances, communication, and a better understanding of issues such as politics and current affairs.

 English and maths skills give you access to:

 - Better and rewarding international employment opportunities

 - Earn more money

-- Potentially live longer lives and happier.
+- Potentially live longer and happier lives.

-In Addition, most employers ask candidates to take English written and basic maths tests during the hiring process, especially in Canada and the United States.
+In addition, most employers ask candidates to take English written and basic maths tests during the hiring process, especially in Canada and the United States.